cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     // get validator updates from the provider Staking module GetValidatorUpdates(): [ValidatorUpdate]

+    // request the Staking module to put on hold
+    // the completion of an unbonding operation PutUnbondingOpOnHold(id: uint64)

-    // notify the Staking module of unboding operations that
+    // notify the Staking module of an unboding operation that
-    // have matured from the consumer chain's perspective CompleteStoppedUnbonding(id: uint64)
+    // has matured from the perspective of the consumer chains UnbondingOpCanComplete(id: uint64)
   }
   ```